 The next part presents a program design technique that addresses just this kind of problem.
 In particular, it presents a variant of find-path that can deal with cycles in a graph.

-Exercise 386.
-Re-design find-path/list so that it uses an existing list abstraction from figure 55 instead of explicit structural recursion.
+Exercise 475.
+Re-design find-path/list so that it uses an existing list abstraction from figures 91 and 92 instead of explicit structural recursion.
+Hint Read the documentation for Racket’s ormap.
+How does it differ from ISL+’s ormap function?
+Would the former be helpful here?

 Note on Data Abstraction You may have noticed that the find-path function does not need to know how Graph is defined.
 As long as you provide a correct neighbors function for Graph, find-path works perfectly fine.
 In short, the find-path program uses data abstraction.

-In a way, data abstraction works just like function abstraction, as
+As Abstraction says, data abstraction works just like function

-discussed in Abstraction.
-Here you could create a function
+abstraction.
+Here you could create a function abstract-find-path,

-abstract-find-path, which would consume one more parameter than
+which would consume one more parameter than find-path:

 abstract-find-path a graph G from Graph and the